gosiamigdal/session_lesson-/README.md

 ## Extra credit: WTF

 No seriously, it's called [WTForms](http://flask.pocoo.org/docs/patterns/wtforms/).
 Validating your registration, login, and wall post forms will be a huge pain in the butt.
 Enter WTForms, which (for the cost of a little extra overhead in setup) makes that relatively easy.
 Try incorporating WTForms into your project.
+It will be a little bit painful, but it is absolutely worth the cost once you manage it.